Pabuji: Episodes of Pabuji

-Dhandal Rathore had four children, two sons (Buro and Pabuji) and two daughters (Sonalbai and Pemabai).
+"Dhandal Rathore", a Rajput had four children, two sons ("Buro" and "Pabuji") and two daughters ("Sonalbai" and "Pemalbai").
 When he died, both his sons set up court in their village of Kolu; but Pabuji was a god incarnate, born not from Dhandal's wife but from a celestial nymph who had promised him that when he was twelve years old she would return to him in the form of a mare for him to ride.
-He had four companions: Chando and Dhebo, two brothers of whom Dhebo was a colossus with an insatiable appetite for food, drink and opium, and immensely aggressive; Salji Solanki the augurer; and Harmal the Rebari herdsman.
+He had four companions: "Chando"(chandrasen) and "Dhebo"(dharmveer), two brothers of whom "Dhebo" was a colossus with an insatiable appetite for food, drink and opium, and immensely aggressive; "Salji Solanki" the augurer; and "Harmal" the Rabari herdsman.

-Pabuji's first exploit was to fight the Khinchis, who were encroaching on his borders and treating him and Buro arrogantly.
-In the course of the fight Jindrao Khinchi's father was killed.
-To try to prevent a blood-feud Pabuji and Buro gave Khinchi their sister Pema in marriage.
-But in fact he remained hostile, and his hostility was brought to a head when Pabuji secured from the Charan lady Deval (an incarnation of the Goddess) the fine black mare Kesar Kalami, on whom Khinchi had set his heart.
-The mare was, of course, Pabuji's mother returned to him.
-In exchange for the mare, Pabuji promised to protect Deval from Khinchi's raids.
+Pabuji's first exploit was to fight the Khinchi subclan of the Chauhan Rajputs, who were encroaching on his borders and treating him and Buro arrogantly.
+In the course of the fight "Jindrao Khinchi"'s father was killed.
+To try to prevent a blood-feud, "Pabuji" and "Buro" gave their sister "Pema" to "Jindrao Khinchi" in marriage.
+But "Jindrao Khinchi" remained hostile, and this hostility was brought to a head when "Pabuji" secured from "Deval" (a Charan lady and an incarnation of the Goddess), the fine black mare called "Kesar Kalami", on whom "Jindrao Khinchi" had set his heart.
+The mare was, of course, "Pabuji"'s mother who was returned to him.
+In exchange for the mare, "Pabuji" promised to protect "Deval" from "Jindrao Khinchi"'s raids.

-Then he set off on his exploits: he overthrew Mirza Khan, the cow-killing king of Patan, and then went to bathe in the holy lake of Pushkar to cleanse himself of the sin of bloodshed.
-Whilst he was bathing his foot slipped, and he was saved from drowning by the snake-god baba Goga devji Chauhan.
-As a reward Pabuji offered him the hand of his niece Kelam, Buro's daughter, and he accepted.
-But Kelam's parents were fiercely opposed to any such wedding, and so Pabuji set up a subterfuge instead.
-At his instigation, Gogaji turned himself into a venomous snake and concealed himself in the garden; and when Kelam came there to swing he bit her on the little finger.
-The curers were unable to do anything for her, but Pabuji said that she could be cured by tying on her arm an amulet in Gogaji's name, provided that she was then married to him.
+"Pabuji" set off on his exploits: he overthrew "Mirza Khan", a cow-killing Muslim ruler of Patan, and then went to bathe in the holy lake of Pushkar to cleanse himself of the sin of bloodshed.
+Whilst he was bathing his foot slipped, and he was saved from drowning by the snake-god baba "Gogaji Chauhan".
+As a show of gratitude, "Pabuji" offered him the hand of his niece "Kelam", "Buro"'s daughter, and Gogaji accepted.
+But "Kelam"'s parents were fiercely opposed to any such wedding, and so "Pabuji" set up a subterfuge instead.
+At his instigation, "Gogaji" turned himself into a venomous snake and concealed himself in the garden; and when "Kelam" came there to swing he bit her on the little finger.
+The curers were unable to do anything for her, but "Pabuji" said that she could be cured by tying on her arm an amulet in "Gogaji"'s name, provided that she was then married to him.
 The cure worked and the wedding had to go ahead.